proxytranslation/user-docs/dashboard2/dashboard2.md

 ![Database word & repetition analysis](/img/dashboard2/project_overview/analysis.png)

 Here you can see the number of words and repetitions on the site as found by the crawl specified on the bottom.
-Note that the data may be outdated if the crawl is outdated.
-You can use the 'Update' button to fill the chart with fresh data (or old, if you wish).
+Note that the data is from the last crawl, so may be outdated.
+You can use the 'Update' button to fill the chart with fresh data.